h-msc/OpenSpecimen/README.md

 ## Acknowledgements
 - [opentype.js](https://opentype.js.org)
 - Font designers whose works are used in demos
-- Open-source community for inspiration and guidance, with focus on the incredile team at [Google Fonts](https://github.com/google/fonts), which I've become a huge fan of.
+- Open-source community for inspiration and guidance, with focus on the incredible team at [Google Fonts](https://github.com/google/fonts), which I've become a huge fan of.

 ---
 Thank you for exploring OpenSpecimen!
 Contributions and feedback are always welcome.